jrbart/checkpoint/README.md

 }
 ```

-Now we need wot wait 3 minutes until the Alarm goes off and triggers the Alert...
+Now we need to wait 3 minutes until the Alarm goes off and triggers the Alert...

 and that is how to use the GraphQL API to set up Watchers and get Alerts.